 All the outdoor facilities are available at any time to anyone and no charge is made for casual use.
-Outdoor equipment such as tennis racquets and balls and various other items are available on request.
+Outdoor equipment such as tennis rackets and balls and various other items are available on request.

 Users are invited to offer a donation for their use – contact anyone on the committee – see Centre Management page for details.

 The new hall opened in February 2013 and was built with Welsh Government funds.